Bejmach/trexp/README.md

 Just run executable in terminal/console and read shortcuts at the bottom of the screen

 ## Configuration
-For now, there is no possible configuration of the program, but the goal is to allow for custom widget layout, cursom themes, and custom controlls
+Configuration using json file is greatly improved from base app version, but still lacks some key features of the app, and for now, the app is unusable, and doesn't allow for saving data.
+Currently only allow for placing widgets in layout and creating categories.

 ## How it looks
-> I cant show styles in readme.
-You need to trust me with that
+> layout can be different from what you see here (you can still make it look like this tho)
 ```

  ┌ Categories ────────────────────────────────────────────┐┌ Tasks ─────────────────────────────────────────────────┐